mdn/content/files/en-us/web/api/idbrequest/readystate/index.md

   var updateTitleRequest = objectStore.put(data);

-  // Log the source of this request console.log("The readyState of this request is " + updateTitlerequest.readyState);
+  // Log the source of this request console.log("The readyState of this request is " + updateTitleRequest.readyState);

   // When this new request succeeds, run the displayData()
   // function again to update the display